spanner/radiant-forum-extension/README.md

 ## Latest

+* page comments data structure simplified: page comments are just posts that have a page but no topic.
+Migration required.
 * Everything updated for 0.9.x and latest changes to reader
 * Public interface internationalized
 * Scripting all moved over to jquery (mootools too niche, sadly)